IgnatiusOfAntioch/IgnatiusOfAntioch.github.io/content/page/about.md

 comments: false
 ---

-"Greetings, friends around the world!"

-Sorry -- I mean, *Hello*.
+"Greetings!"

 My name is Darren.

+While I have many interests, my main goal in life is to die in the state of grace: to live as a faithful Catholic.

-“COG” is short for the “Church of God” movement — a declining quasi-Christian tradition not yet 100 years old.
-It was spawned by Herbert W. Armstrong, whose ministry began around 1934.
-He is the founder of the Worldwide Church of God (WCG).
+“COG” is short for “Church of God.”
+It's an umbrella term for all the churches that trace their tradition directly to Herbert W. Armstrong, whose ministry began around 1934 and ended at his death in 1986.
+He founded the Worldwide Church of God (WCG).
+The church's splinter groups include...

+- Christian Biblical Church of God ([CBCG](https://cbcg.org/))
+- Church of God - A Worldwide Association ([COGWA](https://cogwa.org/))
+- Church of God International ([CGI](https://www.cgi.org/))
+- Intercontinental Church of God ([ICG](https://theicg.org/))
+- Living Church of God ([LCG](https://www.lcg.org/))
+- Philadelphia Church of God ([PCG](https://pcg.church/))
+- Restored Church of God ([RCG](https://www.rcg.org/home.html))
+- United Church of God ([UCG](https://www.ucg.org/))
+- and many others.

-I was born into the WCG, and at age 19 — during the early stages of “the changes” in WCG doctrine — I joined the Church of God International (CGI), founded by Armstrong’s son, Garner Ted Armstrong.
+I was born into the WCG, and then at age 19 — during the early stages of the organization's doctrinal upheaval — I joined the Church of God International (CGI), founded by Armstrong’s son, Garner Ted Armstrong.

 ---
 ![](https://images2.imgbox.com/92/38/VrQsglz1_o.jpg)